ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

   example.com._report._dmarc   IN   TXT    "v=DMARC1;"
 ~~~

-Intermediaries and other third parties should refer to {#verifying-external-destinations}
+Intermediaries and other third parties should refer to (#verifying-external-destinations)
 for the full details of this mechanism.

 ###  Subdomain, Sampling, and Multiple Aggregate Report URIs {#subdomain-sampling-and-multiple-aggregate-report-uris}